guillermoojeda/guillermoojeda/README.md

 ### About me

 I am close to finish a bootcamp course at SoyHenry to become a Full-Stack developer.
-Even though I have worked for 10 years in the field of agricultute, food industries and environmental sciences, I am a passionate programmer and web developer.
+Even though I have worked for 10 years in the field of agricultute, food industries and environmental sciences, I am passionate about programming and technology.
 I also have experience in the fields of  Geogreaphic Information Systems and Statistics.

 ### Some projects I have done